MaciejCieslik1/ShipsGame/README.md

 "Ships Game" is a simple naval combat game that allows players to compete against each other.
 Coded in C++, the game features a terminal interface to display the battlefield.

+## 📝 Note

+This game was initially developed by a team of three students.
+After receiving their final grades, two members decided to step away from the project.
+The game was then moved from the university's GitLab platform to this personal GitHub repository.
+Since that migration, all the work has been done by me, and other students have waived their rights to the project.
+I chose to continue developing it during the summer on my own.

 ## ✅ Requirements

 Game requires C++ 20 or newer.